-How important is a population’s access to healthcare as a determinant of population health?
+To what extent does a population’s access to healthcare determine its health?
 I have heard the claim that “as little as 10% of a population’s health is linked to access to healthcare”, or some variant of it, in many places.
 Some examples include the Health Foundation, the AHRQ, the King’s Fund, the WHO, and determinantsofhealth.org.
 This claim is appealing: it feels counter-intuitive and it brings to the fore questions of public health and health-related behaviour.
 But it’s not clear what it means.

 I can think of two possible interpretations.
 One, 10% of the variation in population health outcomes is explained by variation in healthcare access.
 Or two, access to healthcare leads to a 10% change in population health outcomes compared to no access to healthcare.
 Both of these claims would be very hard to evaluate empirically.
 Within many countries, particularly the highest income countries, there is little variation in access to healthcare relative to possible levels of access across the world.
 Inter-country comparisons would provide a greater range of variation to compare to population outcomes.
 But even the most sophisticated statistical analysis will struggle to separate out the effects of other economic determinants of health.

 It would also be difficult to make sense of any study that purported to estimate the effect of adding or removing healthcare beyond any within-country variation.
 The labour and capital resource needs of the most sophisticated hospitals are too great for the poorest settings, and it is unlikely that the wealthiest democratic countries could end up with the level of healthcare the world’s poorest face.